sagivnet/FactsService/README.md

 > Backend setup

-- Configurations: You need to have a file named: .env in the Backend folder Contatins:
+- Configurations: You need to have a file named: .env in folder: Backend Contatins:

-- DB_URI        =  Atlas MongoDB Connection Credentials
+- DB_URI        =  An Atlas MongoDB Connection Credentials URI
-- TOKEN_SECRET  =  A random string which is used as a Private Key for passwords RSA encryption
+- TOKEN_SECRET  =  A Random String Which Used As A Private Key For Bycryptjs Passwords RSA encryption System

 ```shell